ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_device.md

 #include "rl_fs.h
 ```

-to the \c \#includes at the beginning of the HID.c file.
+to the `#includes` at the beginning of the HID.c file.
 Afterwards, remove the MassStorage.c from your project.
 Now you have only one main function left.

 ##### USB Device Configuration